linagora/obm-deploy-doc/README.md

  - Centos 6 and RHEL 6 support
  - OBM 2.5 and OBM 3.0 branches
- - Support connectionless remote hosts
+ - Support remote hosts without direct internet access
  - No clustering feature available yet

 <a name="disclaimer"></a>